-The Designated Member of Staff is responsible for:
+The DSL and Deputy Member of Staff is responsible for:

 - Ensuring that all staff receive appropriate and regular child protection training and ensure that they are up to date with current legislation, policy and practice and that all staff new to the school receive the safeguarding/child protection policy in their induction pack to enable them to adhere to the school’s policy.
 Because children will often talk to non-teaching staff about their concerns and what is happening to them, it is important that all staff receive training to enable them to respond sensitively and appropriately to what children tell them;

 - Maintaining and updating child protection and safeguarding policies and procedures annually and ensuring that they disseminated and adhered to by all staff;

 - Ensuring that there is a system for monitoring and recording concerns about children at an early stage which is implemented across the school and adhered to by all staff;

 - Managing child protection concerns and making referrals to Children’s Social Care for the borough in which the child is resident when it is appropriate to do so and seeking advice and guidance on these matters when appropriate;